dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 This database provider allows Entity Framework Core to be used with Azure Cosmos DB.
 The provider is maintained as part of the [Entity Framework Core Project](https://github.com/aspnet/EntityFrameworkCore).

-It is strongly recommended to familiarize yourself with the [Azure Cosmos DB documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) before reading this section.
+It is strongly recommended to familiarize yourself with the [Azure Cosmos DB documentation](/azure/cosmos-db/introduction) before reading this section.

+>[!NOTE]
+> This provider only works with the SQL API of Azure Cosmos DB.

 ## Install